Spike Lee talks to NIGHTLIFE.CA about making Michael Jackson's music the focus of 'BAD25'

 Don’t Stop ‘Til You Get Enough

-BAD25, in which Lee revisits the production of MJ's career-redefining LP, some 25 years after its release, premieres tonight on CTV Two in Canada and ABC in the U.S. Lee’s doc offers a rare glimpse into the life of a hardworking performer with a notorious aversion to cameras offstage.
+BAD25, in which Lee revisits the production of MJ's career-redefining LP, some 25 years after its release, will premiere during American Thanksgiving on ABC.
+Lee’s doc offers a rare glimpse into the life of a hardworking performer with a notorious aversion to cameras offstage.
 It’s an entirely celebratory piece of work, making a strong case for why no one has even come close to challenging the master moonwalker’s “King of Pop” title.
 But forget about reopening the Pandora’s box of paparazzi-fueled MJ controversies (baby dangling episode, sexual allegations at Neverland, scarring plastic surgery habits, etc).
 Lee makes it quite clear he isn’t interested in hashing out the umpteenth journalistic exposé on already overly mediatized allegations (nor could he, really, as BAD25 was executive produced by the MJ estate.)

 “He was the full package.
 Everybody has a gift, I believe.
 And if you’re lucky, you get the chance to cultivate that gift.
 But God gave Michael a LOT of stuff,” Lee points out, stressing the sheer scope of his talent.
 “He spent four decades honing his craft – at the Apollo Theater [Ed’s Note: one of New York’s most famed music halls], watching in the wings James Brown, Jackie Wilson, Sam Cooke.
 Then later, being part of Motown at its height, with Berry Gordy [Ed’s Note: founder of Motown], The Supremes, Stevie Wonder, The Temptations, Marvin Gaye…and later, Diana Ross.
 I mean, he saw it all.”